 Final Verdict

 The Husqvarna 445 is a precision instrument for the serious homeowner.
-It offers enough grunt to handle storm cleanup and firewood duty with ease, without the weight penalty of a true professional saw.
-While it lacks the raw power of the Stihl MS 311 review class, it is far more manageable for 90% of residential tasks.
+It offers enough grunt for storm cleanup and firewood duty without the weight penalty of true professional saws.
+One of the best values in the mid-range category.

 Frequently Asked Questions